andreaskth/securing-chrome-extensions/SOP-vuln/README.md

 In the content script `content_script.js` change the `extensionID` variable on the first line to point to the ID of your extension.
 Then reload your extension in your browser by clicking the circular arrow on your extension in extension management page.

 ## Results
 Go to `localhost:3000` with the malicious website running.
 When you mouse over any of the links a preview will be shown.
 The preview will be half-broken and it provides lots of error messages in the console.
-This is due to the fact that it proved non-trivial to get the extension "working" and so resources were allocated elsewhere since a well functioning extension wasn't the goal.
+This is due to the fact that it proved non-trivial to get the extension "working" and so resources were allocated elsewhere since a well functioning extension wasn't the goal of this project.
 For this reason, the previews from the extension appears to function even less on other sites.

 ![GitHub preview](./images/github_preview.png "GitHub preview")

 Despite the link not even being visible, there is a link to https://www.nexusmods.com/ present on the site.
 This makes the extension fetch data from nexusmods.
-The malicious website says that it want to inspect the data, which the extension forwards.
+The malicious website says that it wants to inspect the data, which the extension forwards.
 If you are not logged in, the terminal where you run the malicious website will print `{ data: 'Not logged in' }`.
 If you are logged in (and assuming that https://www.nexusmods.com/ hasn't made any breaking changes since writing this) the terminal will have your username printed (along with some other content).
 Below is an image where nexusmods user "Your_UserName" has visited the malicious site once **before** logging in to nexusmods, and once **after** logging in.

 ![Data steal from nexusmods](./images/data_steal.png "Data steal from nexusmods")